daconjurer/ctmds/README.md

 A simple Typer-based CLI for price stuff.

-The package uses [Poetry](https://python-poetry.org/).
+The package uses [Poetry 2](https://python-poetry.org/).
 To install it, run:

 ```
 poetry install